Vikranth3140/Movie-Revenue-Prediction/datasets/README.md

 ## Building a Custom Movie Dataset: A Journey from Raw Data to Insights

-Our team embarked on a data-driven odyssey to create a robust and tailored movie dataset.
+We have embarked on a data-driven odyssey to create a robust and tailored movie dataset.
 Let's delve into the steps we took to curate this treasure trove of cinematic information.

 ### 1. **Initial Exploration and Cleaning**